-Our Supreme Court has stressed that "[s]ections 4 and 8 provide separate and distinct protections and require different showings," and that "the requirements of § 4 cannot logically be imported into the requirements of § 8...."
-Kolanek, 491 Mich at 401-402.
+Our Supreme Court has stressed that "[s]ections 4 and 8 provide separate and distinct protections and require different showings" and that "the requirements of § 4 cannot logically be imported into the requirements of § 8" Kolanek, 491 Mich at 401-402.
 Rather, "we must examine these provisions independently."
 Bylsma, 493 Mich at 28.
-Therefore, our decision with regard to defendant's claim of denial of a section 8 defense does not depend on our analysis under section 4, our conclusion above that the brownies possessed by defendant were not "usable marihuana" under the MMMA, or our conclusion that defendant was not entitled to section 4 immunity.
+Therefore, our decision with regard to defendant's claim of denial of a § 8 defense does not depend on our analysis under § 4, our conclusion that the brownies possessed by defendant were not usable marijuana under the MMMA, or our conclusion that defendant was not entitled to § 4 immunity.

-Defendant unsuccessfully argued, both during his preliminary exam and in a pre-trial motion to dismiss, that he was entitled to dismissal of charges under section 4 of the MMMA, as discussed in Sections IV, V, and VI, supra.
-Defendant did not raise a section 8 argument at any time before trial.
-When the prosecution specifically requested clarification of whether defendant was requesting a section 8 affirmative defense, defense counsel stated: "Your Honor, actually, the prosecution may be correct in regards to allowing the particular defense; however, I think there's still a question of fact for the trier of fact of whether he was in compliance with the rules."
-Defendant never raised, or reserved, a section 8 affirmative defense, and plaintiff argues that defendant specifically disclaimed any desire to assert one and, therefore, waived any right to assert a defense under section 8.
+Defendant unsuccessfully argued, both during his preliminary exam and in a pretrial motion to dismiss, that he was entitled to dismissal of charges under § 4 of the MMMA, as discussed in parts IV, V, and VI(A) of this opinion.
+Defendant did not raise a § 8 argument at any time before trial.
+When the prosecution specifically requested clarification of whether defendant was requesting a § 8 affirmative defense, defense counsel stated, "Your Honor, actually, the prosecution may be correct in regards to allowing the particular defense; however, I think there's still a question of fact for the trier of fact of whether he was in compliance with the rules."
+Defendant never raised or reserved a § 8 affirmative defense, and the prosecution argues that defendant specifically disclaimed any desire to assert one and, therefore, waived any right to assert a defense under § 8.

-However, Defendant argues that he that he did not raise this defense before trial because the law at that time provided that a defendant must fulfill the requirements of section 4 before he could raise a section 8 defense.
-See People v King, 291 Mich App 503; 804 NW2d 911 (2011), rev'd Kolanek, 491 Mich 382 (2012).
-In King, this Court interpreted the MMMA as requiring a defendant to comply with the requirements of section 4 before asserting an affirmative defense under section 8.
-Id. at 510.
+However, defendant argues that he that he did not raise this defense before trial because the law at that time provided that a defendant must fulfill the requirements of § 4 before the defendant could raise a § 8 defense.
+In People v King, 291 Mich App 503, 505, 510; 804 NW2d 911 (2011), rev'd sub nom Kolanek, 491 Mich 382 (2012), this Court interpreted the MMMA as requiring a defendant to comply with the requirements of § 4 before asserting an affirmative defense under § 8.
 Our Supreme Court reversed this decision in Kolanek, holding that "the plain language of § 8 does not require compliance with the requirements of § 4."
-491 Mich at 401.
-The Court further held that:
+Kolanek, 491 Mich at 401.
+The Court further held that a determination that a defendant cannot establish the "medical purpose for using marihuana" required by MCL 333.26428(a) if that defendant possesses marijuana for the purpose of patient-to-patient sales, especially in light of People v Green, 494 Mich 865 (2013), rev'g 299 Mich App 313 (2013), in which our Supreme Court quoted McQueen with approval in reversing this Court's affirmance of the trial court's dismissal of charges (presumably under § 4 of the MMMA) against the defendant for delivery of marijuana.
+However, whether the § 8 defense is similarly unavailable for a defendant engaged in patient-to-patient sales is not currently before this Court.

-Any defendant, regardless of registration status, who possesses more than 2.5 ounces of usable marijuana or 12 plants not kept in an enclosed, locked facility may satisfy the affirmative defense under § 8.
-As long as the defendant can establish the elements of the § 8 defense and none of the circumstances in § 7(b) exists, that defendant is entitled to the dismissal of criminal charges.
+[a]ny defendant, regardless of registration status, who possesses more than 2.5 ounces of usable marijuana or 12 plants not kept in an enclosed, locked facility may satisfy the affirmative defense under § 8.
+As long as the defendant can establish the elements of the § 8 defense and none of the circumstances in [MCL]

+333.26247(b)] exists, that defendant is entitled to the dismissal of criminal charges.
 [Id. at 403.]